 VertuoPlus

 One of the main features of this espresso machine is the rotating water reservoir.
-You can place it to the right, left, or the back of the Nespresso machine.
+You can place it to the right, left, or back of the Nespresso machine.
 This comes in handy if you’re short on counter space and makes refilling the tank easier.
+The Plus has a motorized lid, where a simple finger lift opens the top.
+Overall, it’s one of our favorite Nespresso machines.

 When comparing the manufacturers, one big difference is in the shape of the top of the Nespresso machine.
 Breville’s VertuoPlus has a rounded head, while DeLonghi has a flat head.
-Besides that, the aesthetics are quite similar: both machines have the cylindrical water tank on one side and the machine body on the other.
+Besides that, the aesthetics are quite similar: both machines have a cylindrical water tank and used capsule container in the back.
 There’s a spout and drip tray, which are all the same.

-Another difference is in the water tank size – 60 oz or 40 oz – but that depends on whether you’re choosing the VertuoPlus Deluxe or the regular model, which both DeLonghi and Breville manufacture.
+Another difference is in the water tank size – 60 oz or 40 oz – but that depends on whether you’re choosing the VertuoPlus Deluxe or the regular model, which both DeLonghi and Breville manufacture (I’d opt for the Deluxe).

 There are no differences between VertuoPlus DeLonghi and Breville Nespresso machines when it comes to coffee brewing technology.